 How to avoid it:

 Stick to the manufacturer’s guidelines on your nutrient solution.
 In fact, it’s a good idea to start with half the recommended dosage when you’re first getting your system up and running.
 You can always add more nutrients if your plants show signs of deficiencies, but it’s harder to undo nutrient burn.
 Keep an eye on your plants’ leaves, they’ll let you know if something’s off.
 Yellowing or browning could mean overfeeding, while pale leaves often signal underfeeding.
+If you’re confused by liquid vs. dry concentrates, reading our guide on how to choose the best hydroponic nutrients for your garden will help you find the right formula for your specific plants.

 Pro Tip: It’s all about balance.
 If your plants look healthy, don’t mess with success!
 Overcorrecting with nutrients is a common rookie error, so be patient.